Spanish Art and Architecture (in English)

 Hours & Credits

-0. Introductory unit
+0. Introductory Unit

---The concept of Art throughout History and throughout the World
+--The concept of Art throughout history

 1. Roman Spain